 What is Term Life Insurance?

 First, we need to know what term life insurance is to understand better the possibility of selling it.
 Term life insurance is a type of insurance that provides coverage for a specific period, usually between 5 and 30 years.
 The death benefit pays out if you die during the policy term.
 If you don’t die during that time, the policy expires, and you are no longer covered.

 A term life insurance policy may help you protect your family in the event of your death, providing a specific sum assured to your dependents so that they can maintain their usual lifestyle or pay off existing obligations without jeopardizing their financial stability.

 Most people are familiar with term life insurance, which provides coverage for a set period.
-Once the term expires, the policyholder is no longer covered.
-Permanent life insurance, on the other hand, provides lifelong coverage.
+One of the cons of term life insurance is that the policyholder is no longer covered once the term expires.
+Permanent life insurance policies, on the other hand, provides lifelong coverage.
 This type of policy also has an investment component, known as the cash value, which grows over time.
-Policyholders can borrow against the cash value or even surrender the policy for its cash value.
+Policyholders can borrow against the cash value or even do cash surrender value the policy for its cash value.